 The Netherlands has traditionally been a country that welcomes entrepreneurial spirits.
 After centuries of enterprise and ingenuity, the combination of innovation, trade and entrepreneurship remains a driving force within the nation’s economy and is a key source of economic renewal and job creation.
 As such, it is recognised that entrepreneurs stimulate economic growth.

 Under this scheme, startups are offered the necessary support to develop into a mature enterprise.
-Read more about how the Dutch government is supporting ‘Ambitious Entrepreneurship’.
+Read more about how the Dutch government supports ambitious entrepreneurship.

-After the first year, the duration of the startup entrepreneur's residence permit may be extended, on the basis of the Dutch government’s self-employment scheme.
-In this regard, the startup entrepreneur must receive a statement of its startup facilitator or meet the standard requirements applicable to the self-employment scheme.
-For an overview of these requirements, please read more on the IND website.
+After the first year, the residence permit may be extended by applying to the Dutch government’s self-employment scheme.
+The startup entrepreneur must receive a statement from the startup facilitator.
+Or they must meet the standard requirements applicable to the self-employment scheme.
+Find an overview of these requirements, on the Immigration and Naturalisation Services (IND) website.